AxisCommunications/acap-native-sdk-examples/container-example/README.md

 The purpose of this example is to demonstrate a way of using containers in a native ACAP application.

-The advantage of using a native ACAP application for this, as opposed to a Computer Vision ACAP application, is that the application can be administered via the VAPIX API and the web GUI in Axis OS.
+The advantage of using a native ACAP application for this, as opposed to a Computer Vision ACAP application, is that the application can be administered via the VAPIX API and the web GUI in AXIS OS.
 It also has the advantage that the container images can be included in the .eap application file so that the entire application is contained in this single, installable file, without any dependency on external image repositories.